google-dorks-mini

 a1qa

 For any company data confidentiality is a matter of high importance.
 Leak of clients’ usernames and passwords or loss of system files may result in great financial expenses and destroy the reputation of the most trustworthy organization.
-The article by Vadim Kulish, security testing engineer.
+The article is by Vadim Kulish, a security testing engineer.

-Considering all potential risks, companies spend big money to embed latest security technologies to prevent unauthorized access to the valuable data.
+Considering all potential risks, companies spend big money to embed the latest security technologies to prevent unauthorized access to the valuable data.

 Let’s start from the beginning.

 One can hardly imagine Internet surfing without search systems as Google, Bing and others alike.
 Search engines index vast amount of web pages to make them available for surfing.
+These solutions provide advanced search capabilities that go far beyond simple keyword queries.

 Google search operators